WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 ## Abstract

-This paper will explore a few recent suggestions for enhancing the did:web method, in particular did:webplus and did:webs.
-Shortcomings of did:web are analyzed and a list of necessary features to overcome real problems is assembled.
-We strive to avoid the problem mentioned in the above comic and answer the question, whether the did:web method can be improved without creating yet another (few) DID methods.
+This paper will explore a few recent suggestions for enhancing the `did:web` method, in particular `did:webplus` and `did:webs`.
+Shortcomings of `did:web` are analyzed and a list of necessary features to overcome real problems is assembled.
+We strive to avoid the problem mentioned in the [classic xkcd comic on standards](https://imgs.xkcd.com/comics/standards.png) and investigate whether the did:web method can be improved without creating yet another (few) DID methods.

 To begin, we will evaluate the current did:web specification.
-We will use our shared experiences implementing did:web and published articles to create an exhaustive list of the feature set and known gaps or security implications.
+We will use our shared experiences implementing did:web as well as published articles to create an exhaustive list of the feature set and known gaps or security implications.
 Understanding business requirements and use cases is important.
-This paper explains the practical applications and of businesses needs that did:web aims to fill.
+This paper explains the practical applications and businesses needs that did:web aims to fill.
 A detailed discussion on the features of did:web is presented, drawing from experiences with existing working code and real-world applications.